Islamists to rally for Mursi as Egyptian tensions rise

 Prominent businessman Naguib Sawiris shot back on Twitter: "Madam Ambassador, ...
 Please bless us with your silence."

 Other social media postings were less polite.
-And the National Association for Change, among the organisers of the June 30 rallies, issued a statement complaining of Patterson's "blatant interference" in Egyptian domestic affairs.
+And the National Association for Change, among the organizers of the June 30 rallies, issued a statement complaining of Patterson's "blatant interference" in Egyptian domestic affairs.

 (Additional reporting by Shaimaa Fayed and Omar Fahmy; Editing by Mark Heinrich)